337-989-1212

 • Hidden

 With collision rates well above the nationwide average, car accidents are a sad fact of life on Louisiana roads.
-But when car wrecks do occur, are you sure you know the right questions to ask the other driver?
-Many people don’t, and the trauma and chaos that immediately follow most car accidents can make it even more difficult to keep a clear head and remember what information you’re supposed to gather.
+But when car wrecks do occur, are you sure you know the car accident lawyer questions to ask the other driver?

 Information you should ask for - The other drivers’ names, license numbers, license plate numbers, addresses, and phone numbers. - The insurance provider of all drivers involved. - Statements, names, and contact information of any witnesses. - Photos of the accident scene, any damage to the vehicles, and any injuries you sustained during the crash.